 - Develop engagement plans for our seven priority areas, to support codesign and codelivery of our recovery actions with our partners, with our workforce and with service users, patients and carers - Ensure our engagement plans are highly prioritised, to address identified gaps that might pose a risk to our recovery or exacerbate existing health inequalities.
-We will need to continue to reach groups that are likely to be disproportionately affected by Covid-19 including BAME communities and people with complex health issues.
+We will need to continue to reach groups that are likely to be disproportionately affected by Covid-19 including BAME communities and people with complex health issues, - Consider smarter ways to communicate, not only in terms of straightforward, consistent information from trusted sources, about services, but also with; Disabled people, carers, the Rastafari community and people of Black Asian or minority ethnic background, young people with learning disabilities, homeless people, people whose first language is not English, including deaf people, (mainly) women experiencing domestic abuse and the many who do not have access to a digital device or the internet.